 To ensure that athletes participating outside of the United States have a minimum level of health insurance that covers both sickness and accidents, any USAC licensed athlete may purchase TravMed Abroad coverage from MEDEX Insurance Services that covers them for at least the time period they are traveling to and participating in overseas activities.
 If a EuroCrossCamp rider purchases coverage, please include coverage confirmation in Forms/paperwork package.

 EuroCrossCamp understands the financial burden to the riders and sponsors for both the Camp and the possibility of returning for Worlds a month later.
 It is crucial to analyze objectives and ways to finance the rider’s goals.
 Once source is the USA Cycling Development Foundation grants.
-Another option is to fundraise in the rider’s community and through the rider’s club and team.
-Also, one thing to keep in mind, the cost of attending EuroCrossCamp is still probably less than racing and traveling around the US for 6-10 top races.
+Another solid option is Tim Johnson’s MudFund.
+A third option is to fund raise in the rider’s community and through the rider’s club and team.
+Also, one thing to keep in mind, the cost of attending EuroCrossCamp is still probably less than racing and traveling around the US for 6 top-level races.

 A final word about money: the best system is to have a normal ATM card (with Cirrus compatibility—check the back of the card).
 Simply check with rider’s bank prior to departure to make sure rider’s ATM card is activated in the countries for Belgium.
 This is the easiest way to get cash in Belgium.
 Remember, many stores do not take credit cards like in the US.
 Traveler’s checks are to be avoided as they require trips to the bank during business hours.